Open-Fuego/Electrate-Fuego/README.md

 # Electrate Fuego
-Abstract: This repository will allow the user to mix and match div. blocks to build a quick website similar to an Adobe Spark. https://spark.adobe.com...but with an electrate twist...
+Abstract: This repository will allow the user to mix and match div. blocks to build a quick website similar to an Adobe Spark. https://spark.adobe.com, but with an electrate twist...

 Hello maker!
 Welcome to the Electrate Fuego web design tutorial.
 I'm glad you found it--for this might be a really intersection on your way to becoming.
 I use this document in my Technical Communications classes at the University of Pittsburgh to teach my students a little bit about computer science.
 Just follow along and with comments like this, and you will make a really cool web doc. that not only introduces you to the other, but explains a little more about the discourse communities that have contributed to your arrival in this space, virtual and actual.